SixLabors/docs/articles/imagesharp.drawing/troubleshooting.md

 ## A Good Debugging Order

-1. Confirm the canvas scope is disposed or flushed before checking the output.
+1. Confirm the root canvas scope is disposed before checking the output.
 2. Check source image lifetimes when using image brushes, masks, or `DrawImage`.
 3. Check `ShapeOptions.BooleanOperation` when clipping.
 4. Check `ShapeOptions.IntersectionRule` and contour winding for complex polygons.